jfly/strike_imp/README.md

 Squirrel code by Kasia Hayden for using an electric imp to conrol an electric strike plate.

+## What is this flask directory?

+[Flask](http://flask.pocoo.org/) is a python microframework.
+It provides an API to run augustctl.
+Note: We're using Python2, not Python3!

+### Dependencies

+- [Flask](http://flask.pocoo.org/) - `sudo pip2 install flask`

 ## Getting the august secret from a rooted android phone

 We're using [sretlawd/augustctl](https://github.com/sretlawd/augustctl) to control the august lock.